A-03356

 Statutory Text

 4. Annually, the ethics and risk management board of each operator shall submit to the secretary a comprehensive report for each licensed high-risk advanced artificial intelligence system which consists of the following: (a) All possible use cases, whether intended or unintended, whether likely or unlikely. (b) A thorough risk assessment for each use case, considering and evaluating the potential for harm, irrespective of the probability of such risk materializing.
 This shall include, but not be limited to, the system's potential impact on privacy, security, fairness, economic implications, societal well-being, and safety of persons and the environment. (c) A detailed evaluation of known use cases of the system by users, exploring whether certain applications ought to be constrained or banned due to ethical considerations.
 This shall include an assessment of the operator's capacity to impose such constraints on use cases. (d) A mitigation plan for each identified risk, including preemptive measures, monitoring processes, and responsive actions.
 This shall also include a communication strategy to inform users and stakeholders about potential risks and steps taken to mitigate them. (e) A comprehensive review of any incidents or failures of the system in the past year, detailing the circumstances, impacts, measures taken to address the issue, and modifications made to prevent such incidents in the future. (f) Any existing attempts to educate users and, based on the existing use of the system by users, a detailed plan on how the operator intends to inform and instruct users on the safe and ethical use of the system, considering varying levels of digital literacy among users. (g) A disclosure of any conflicts of interest within the ethics board, which could potentially influence the board's decisions and recommendations.
 This shall include measures to manage and resolve such conflicts. (h) An update on the measures taken by the operator to ensure the system's adherence to existing laws, regulations, and ethical guidelines related to artificial intelligence.
+5. In addition to any applicable civil penalties pursuant to section five hundred eight of this article, a member of an ethics and risk management board who makes a false statement, fails to disclose conflicts of interest or misrepresents the risks or severity of the risks posed by a system in the performance of their duties as a member of such board, shall be guilty of a misdemeanor and, upon conviction, shall be fined not more than five hundred dollars or imprisoned for not more than six months or both, in the discretion of the court.

 S-01 AI System Safety Program · S-01.4S-01.7 · Deployer · Automated Decisionmaking